<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 • Sit still long enough to work on my baby’s (errr, 3.5-year-old’s) baby scrapbook.

-• Clean out our DVR.
+• Clean out our recorded shows and movies.

 • Read a book from my 2-year waiting list (my husband laughs at me because he knows that if he buys me a book or when I purchase a book it automatically goes on my two-year waiting list.
 I literally have about a hundred books waiting to be read at this very moment!).

-• Use some of my beautiful stationary to write a handwritten letter.
+• Use some of my beautiful stationery to write a handwritten letter.
 People rarely write letters anymore, and it is such a pleasure to receive one.
 Perhaps there are people that you have been meaning to thank.
 Now’s the time to do it.

 But don’t just stop there.
 This is both for items (these 7 free printable kitchen inventory lists will help) you’ll use AND for experiences you’ll have.